What parents can expect from us

 What private foster carers can expect from us

-Prior to the child arriving, we will:
+Prior to the child arriving, we'll:

 - arrange to speak to everyone involved to ensure that they fully understand what this entails and are aware of their responsibilities